 Everything I know about the world-famous doctor, Sigmund Freud, I learned from Mel Brooks, Saturday Night Live, and my “Intro to Psychology 101” class in college.
 So I was very excited willing to visit Vienna, Austria, the place that had birthed this sex-obsessed pervert highly esteemed intellectual.

-First things first: Austria isn’t Australia.
+First things first: Vienna is in Austria, not Australia.

 After our visit to Budapest, we ventured northward to Austria, a country that often gets confused with Australia (by dumb people who aren’t even sure it really exists).
 To be clear, Austria has little in common with Australia besides many of the same letters: Austria is smaller, more landlocked, and almost entirely devoid of kangaroos (here, they’re called “Members of Parliament”).